-The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 1.5% net of expenses; (ii) subordination of tranche B and C to the more senior tranches; (iii) availability of a default account (Cash Reserve or Letter of Guarantee) in the amount of EGP 45,576,056 representing 11.28% of the original notes' balance.
+The credit enhancement available to the notes comes in the form of (i) over-collateralization in the amount of 2.9% net of expenses; (ii) subordination of tranche B and C to the more senior tranches; (iii) availability of a default account (Cash Reserve or Letter of Guarantee) in the amount of EGP 32,103,000 representing 12.3% of the original notes' balance.

 1 Net present value of the total receivables portfolio within the bond maturity date discounted at the notes' weighted average coupon rate.
-The total value of the pool before discounting equals EGP 539,090,656.
+The total value of the pool before discounting equals EGP 346,358,656.

 - Additional credit support is provided through credit insurance for 90% coverage on the individual sale by installment contracts provided by the government owned Misr Insurance Company (AM Best Financial Strength Rating: B++ (Good) and Long Term Issuer Credit Rating: bbb with Stable Outlook, Dec.
-2016).
-The credit insurance covers the risk of non-payment of any of the individual property buyers. - The notes also benefit from a liquidity reserve account in the amount of 5.5% of the notes Class B & C' initial balance, which is sized to cover approximately 6 months of coupon and senior fees.
-The liquidity buffer will be built up after closing from the first 13 months' cash inflows until it reaches the target level and adjusted on a monthly basis thereafter in accordance with the notes' amortization. - The notes are backed by a static amortizing pool of receivables with no balloon payments. - The receivables are related to the sale of newly constructed residential properties located in six of Palm Hills Development Company's new projects (New Cairo Katameya Ext., North Coast Hacienda Bay 1, Golf Ext., Katameya, North Coast Hacienda White 2, October Golf View).
-All the units are fully constructed and delivered to their owners. - The pool has a relatively low weighted average loan-to-value (LTV) ratio (46% of the original purchase price).
-The low LTV ratio accelerates the build-up of owner's equity into the properties and hence minimizes the buyers' propensity to default, while at the same time increasing the recovery potential in case of default. - The portfolio comprises seasoned receivables (weighted average seasoning of 47 months and weighted average remaining term to maturity of 30 months. - The portfolio is relatively well-diversified geographically.
-It spans 6 projects, set in various geographic locations across Cairo and the North Coast, with the highest concentration being New Cairo accounting for 46% of the portfolio.
-The portfolio includes 68% of first home properties, and the remaining are second home units. - The receivables are backed by post-dated cheques.
+2017).
+The credit insurance covers the risk of non-payment of any of the individual property buyers. - The notes also benefit from a liquidity reserve account in the amount of 5.66% of the outstanding notes balance, which is sized to cover approximately 4 months of coupon and senior fees.
+The liquidity buffer will be built up after closing from the first 3 months' cash inflows until it reaches EGP 14.77 million and will be adjusted on a monthly basis to stay at 5.5% of Tranche B and C balance after the amortization of Tranche A. - The notes are backed by a static amortizing pool of receivables with no balloon payments. - The receivables are related to the sale of newly constructed residential properties located in six of Palm Hills Development Company's new projects (New Cairo Katameya Ext., Golf Ext., Katameya, North Coast Hacienda white 2, October Golf View and October Palm Park).
+All the units are fully constructed and delivered to their owners. - The pool has a relatively low weighted average loan-to-value (LTV) ratio (44% of the original purchase price).
+The low LTV ratio accelerates the build-up of owner's equity into the properties and hence minimizes the buyers' propensity to default, while at the same time increasing the recovery potential in case of default. - The portfolio comprises seasoned receivables (weighted average seasoning of 38 months and weighted average remaining term to maturity of 38 months. - The portfolio is relatively well-diversified geographically.
+It spans 6 projects, set in various geographic locations across Cairo and the North Coast, with the highest concentration being 6th of October accounting for 37% of the portfolio.
+The portfolio includes 72% of first home properties, and the remaining are second home units. - The receivables are backed by post-dated cheques.
 This is an incentive to ensure timely payment of installments as a bounced cheque constitutes a criminal offence under the Egyptian law. - Contractual appointment of Arab African International Bank (the Custodian) as a back-up servicer to the transaction.
 As a Custodian, AAIB has access to the Servicer's systems and database and follows up daily on the performance of the pool.
 MERIS believes that the daily involvement of AAIB in the performance of the pool will ensure a smooth and speedy transfer of the Servicer's role to AAIB in the event of Servicer's bankruptcy.
 AAIB's ability to serve as a back-up servicer of the transaction is also supported by its solid experience in servicing a large number of corporate and retail clients in Egypt.
-AAIB is rated B- by Capital Intelligence.
+AAIB is rated B with a Positive Outlook by Capital Intelligence (March 2018).